mixpanel/docs/Tracking/how-tos/users-groups.md

 User Profiles are joined onto your Events based on their Distinct ID, which is the ID of the user.
 This lets you join the events performed by a user with properties about who that user is.
 It's very important that you use the same Distinct ID for both your events and your users.

-We recommend primarily using User Profile Properties to track demographic attributes of the user, like their name, email, and domain.
-Most other properties are better tracked as [Event Properties](doc:events-properties).
-That said, User Profile Properties are as flexible as any other properties in Mixpanel, so you can send arbitrary JSON.

 ## Tracking User Profiles